tBuddy00/itsm-killer/kubernetes/kub_yaml_files/step2_readService/text.md

 # Kubernetes Service YAML

-Let's take a look at the service file.
+Now, let’s take a closer look at the service file to understand its configuration better.

 `cat /itsm/itsm_service.yml`{{exec}}